Importance of Preventive Health Checkups

 Prevention is better than cure.
 A stitch in time saves nine.
-More than being just simple proverbs that we learnt in school, in all likelihood, there must have been times in our adult life, when we realised the profundity of these simple one-liners.
-In some way or the other, we all must been through situations that reminded us of the importance of prevention and how our habit of procrastination had cost us dear.
+More than being just simple proverbs that we learned in school, in all likelihood, there must have been times in our adult life, when we realized the profundity of these simple one-liners.
+In some way or the other, we all must be through situations that reminded us of the importance of prevention and how our habit of procrastination had cost us, dear.
 And if it’s about our health and when we are sick, it really hits us hard – we feel bad.
 This is where the relevance of preventive health care comes in.

 Our healthy lifestyle has come to a halt.
 Our work leaves us with no time to involve ourselves in physical activities.
 This is affecting us today with chronic heart diseases, cancers, mental disturbances, diabetes, and several hormonal imbalances.
 All of this can be prevented by planning and executing a proper health check-up to prevent the disease from spreading.
 Therefore, it is important to go for yearly or monthly preventive tests to increase chances for treatment and cure.
 How often you need assistance depends on your age, family history, and how often you smoke.

 Exterminating a disease in the earliest stages is very uncomplicated and easy.
 However, as the disease progresses, it becomes more difficult for the patient to combat the medical condition and sometimes, despite the finest treatment, impossible.
 Even if you believe that you are in the peak of your health, there may be certain signs and symptoms which are not noticeable but may cause serious illnesses if not treated.